nshkrdotcom/zips/README.md

 ( per: https://groups.google.com/a/list.nist.gov/g/pqc-forum/c/vybKwrXx53k )

+**Current State of KATs (kpke_test.zig and mlkem_test.zig):**

+* **`kpke_test.zig`**: This file *does* contain basic KAT structures and test functions for K-PKE across all three parameter sets.
+This is a good start.
+However, the KAT vectors themselves are likely either missing, incomplete, or need to be updated to match the most recent NIST vectors.
+Furthermore, the test code will need to be adjusted to handle the simplified key and ciphertext representations (`[]u8` and the new `PrivateKey` struct) and the consistent allocator usage we've implemented.

+* **`mlkem_test.zig`**:  This file *should* contain KAT structures and test functions specifically for ML-KEM, similar to `kpke_test.zig`.
+Again, the same considerations apply regarding the completeness and correctness of the KAT vectors and the need to update the test code for the revised data structures and allocator usage.
+If you haven't already implemented these tests, you'll need to add them for all parameter sets.
+It would be reasonable to have a test function for ML-KEM for all parameter sets similar to how K-PKE tests were constructed.

+**Key Actions for KATs:**

+1. **Obtain Latest NIST KAT Vectors:**  Download the official, most recent NIST KAT vectors for ML-KEM from the NIST CAVP or PQC standardization project websites.
+These are the definitive source of truth for validating your implementation.

+2. **Update KAT Vectors in Code:** Replace any existing placeholder or outdated vectors in `kpke_test.zig` and `mlkem_test.zig` with the complete and correct NIST vectors.
+Be meticulous in this step to avoid errors.
+You can either embed the KAT vectors directly in your test code or load them from external files.
+The choice depends on your preference and the size of the vectors.
+The format is described in FIPS 203.

+3. **Verify Decoding Functions:**  Double-check that the `decodePublicKey`, `decodePrivateKey`, and `decodeCiphertext` functions in `utils.zig` correctly decode the raw byte arrays from the KAT vectors into your revised data structures (`[]u8`, `PrivateKey` struct, `[]u8`).
+This is essential for the tests to work correctly.
+Ensure they use the provided allocator.

+4. **Adapt Test Functions:** Update the test functions in `kpke_test.zig` and `mlkem_test.zig` to use the decoded keys and ciphertexts, and pass allocators correctly.
+Ensure you're using `std.mem.eql` to compare the *contents* of the byte arrays, not the pointers.
+Make sure the tests cover key generation (`ML-KEM.KeyGen_internal` and `K-PKE.KeyGen`), encapsulation (`ML-KEM.Encaps_internal` and `K-PKE.Encrypt`), and decapsulation (`ML-KEM.Decaps_internal` and `K-PKE.Decrypt`).

+5. **Add Invalid Input Tests (If Missing):** Create test vectors and test functions for invalid inputs to `ML-KEM.Encaps` and `ML-KEM.Decaps` to verify that your input validation is correct.
+This is important for security.

+6. **Compile and Run Tests:** After updating the KAT vectors and test functions, compile and run your tests.  *All tests must pass.*  If any tests fail, carefully debug your implementation to identify and correct the errors.

+7. **Consider Edge Case and Fuzz Tests (If not done before):** After the KATs pass, consider adding tests for edge cases (short messages, all-zero seeds) and use fuzz testing if possible.

 2. **Constant-Time Ciphertext Comparison:** The `decaps` function in `mlkem.zig` compares ciphertexts (`c` and `c'`).
 This *must* be done in constant time to prevent timing attacks.
 The code acknowledges this but doesn't provide a constant-time implementation.
 This is a high-priority security vulnerability that must be addressed.
 Consider using `std.mem.compare` with masking or a dedicated constant-time comparison function.

 FIPS 203 highlights the importance of constant-time operations (Section 3.3, Section 7.3).
 The ciphertext comparison in `ML-KEM.Decaps_internal` (Algorithm 18, line 9) is a critical security vulnerability if not implemented in constant time.